lmucs/ACM-student-chapter/TEMPLATE.md

 ### Lists ###

   * Lists should be indented by 2 spaces
   * Unordered lists should use stars ONLY

   1. Ordered lists should replicate the expected order in the source.

-  2. Lists should also have an empty line between them.
+  2. Members of the same list should **NOT** have an empty line between them.

      New paragraphs in lists should also be indented.